-Navigation  Se

-Setup $\rightarrow$ Advanced setup
+Navigation $\square$ Setup $\rightarrow$ Advanced setup

 Locking status Navigation $ \blacksquare \Box \text{Setup} \rightarrow \text{Advanced setup} \rightarrow \text{Locking status} $ Description Indicates the write protection with the highest priority that is currently active.
 User interface Hardware locked SIL locked CT active - defined parameters WHG locked Temporarily locked Additional information Meaning and priorities of the types of write protection Hardware locked (priority 1) The DIP switch for hardware locking is activated on the main electronics module.
 This locks write access to the parameters.
 SIL locked (priority 2) The SIL mode is activated.
 Writing access to the relevant parameters is denied.
 WHG locked (priority 3) The WHG mode is activated.
 Writing access to the relevant parameters is denied.
 Temporarily locked (priority 4) Write access to the parameters is temporarily locked on account of internal processes in progress in the device (e.g. data upload/download, reset etc.).
 The parameters can be modified as soon as the processes are complete.
-On the display module, the formula protected.
+On the display module, the 🗊-symbol appears in front of parameters that cannot be modified since they are write-protected.

-Access status tooling Navigation Setup $\rightarrow$ Advanced setup $\rightarrow$ Access stat.tool Description Shov vs the access authorization to the parameters via the operating tool.
-Additional information The access authorization can be changed via the Enter access code parameter $(\rightarrow \cong 140)$ .
-The access authorization can be changed via the Enter access code parameter $( \rightarrow \cong 140 )$ .
+Access status tooling Navigation $ \qquad \qquad$ Description Shows the access authorization to the parameters via the operating tool.
+Additional information The access authorization can be changed via the Enter access code parameter $(\rightarrow \cong 134)$ .
 If additional write protection is active, this restricts the current access authorization even further.
-The write protection status can be viewed via the Locking status parameter ( $\rightarrow \cong 139$ ).
+The write protection status can be viewed via the Locking status parameter ( $\rightarrow \cong 133$ ).

 Access status display Navigation Setup $\rightarrow$ Advanced setup $\rightarrow$ Access stat.disp Prerequisite The device has a local display.
 Description Indicates access authorization to parameters via local display.
-Additional information The access authorization can be changed via the Enter access code parameter F (→ 🗎 140).
+Additional information The access authorization can be changed via the Enter access code parameter F (→ 🗎 134).
 If additional write protection is active, this restricts the current access authorization F even further.
-The write protection status can be viewed via the Locking status parameter ( $\rightarrow \square$ 139).
+The write protection status can be viewed via the Locking status parameter ( $\rightarrow \blacksquare 133$ ).

 Enter access code

 Navigation $ \qquad \qquad$

 Description Enter access code to disable write protection of parameters.

-User entry 0 to 9 999
+User entry 0 to 9999

-Additional information For local operation, the customer-specific access code, which has been defined in the Define access code parameter (→ 184), has to be entered.
+Additional information For local operation, the customer-specific access code, which has been defined in the Define access code parameter (→ 180), has to be entered.
 If an incorrect access code is entered, the user retains his current access authorization.
 The write protection affects all parameters marked with the -symbol in this document.
 On the local display, the -symbol in front of a parameter indicates that the parameter is write-protected.
 If no key is pressed for 10 min, or the user switches from the navigation and editing mode back to the measured value display mode, the device automatically locks the write-protected parameters after another 60 s.